-The course includes basic concepts and relationships in the fluid mechanics: conservation of mass, momentum and energy, and in hydrostatics: force and torque in stagnant fluids.
-Furthermore, the course covers concepts and relationships as circulation, vorticity, rotating and non-rotating flow of an ideal fluid, Bernoulli's theorem, resistance and buoyancy of an ideal fluid.
-Linear waves and instabilities in an ideal fluid is treated as well as viscous flow, dimensional analysis, relaxation and flow resistance, boundary layers and jet streams.
-The course also deals with heat conduction and convection.
-The course includes experimental laboratory work where flow through a capillary and through a Venturi tube is studied.
-The course also includes computer laboratory work where flow through a channel, flow resistance on a sphere and a cylinder and flow past streamlined bodies are studied.
+Content The course contains the fundamental concepts and relationships in fluid mechanics: conservation of mass, momentum and energy, and in hydrostatics: forces and torques in stationary fluids.
+Furthermore, the course includes concepts and relationships such as circulation, vorticity, rotating and non-rotating flows for an ideal fluid, Bernoulli's theorem, drag and lift of an ideal fluid.
+Linear waves and instabilities in an ideal fluid are dealt with during the course, as well as viscous flows, dynamic similarities, dimensional analysis, pipe flows, time relaxation and flow resistance in viscous flows, boundary layers and heat conduction.
+The course comprises a theory part of 6 credits, an experimental laboratory part of 1 credit, and a computer laboratory part of 0.5 credits.

 The information below is only for exchange students